chaithanya1996/parview/README.md

  ## Installation

- Currently the utility offers a static binary built for linux Download the utility from Releases section.
+ Currently the utility offers a static binary built for linux and Macos.
+Download the utility from Releases section.

  ## Build